Why would a pregnant woman and her partner choose unassisted or free birth?

 For that matter, why not give birth in the hospital, surrounded by state-of-the-art technology and highly trained medical personnel?

-Every woman has a different reason.
+Every woman has a different reason for choosing a free birth.

 Some mamas don’t mind birth being a spectator sport.
 But others—like most other mammals—feel safer and more secure when there are not others watching, talking, commenting, monitoring, and interrupting them.

-Women who have unassisted births report being better able to allow their bodies to open up to give safe passage for the tiny human who has been growing there for nine months when they are in a familiar space, surrounded by love.
+Women who have unassisted free births report being better able to allow their bodies to open up to give safe passage for the tiny human who has been growing there for nine months when they are in a familiar space, surrounded by love.

 Harmed by Hospital Birth